ibm-messaging/mq-docker/README.md

 This image includes the core MQ server, Java, language packs, and GSKit.
 Other features (except the client) are not currently supported running in Docker.
 See the [MQ documentation](http://www-01.ibm.com/support/knowledgecenter/SSFKSJ_8.0.0/com.ibm.mq.ins.doc/q008350_.htm?lang=en) for details of which RPMs to choose.

+# Troubleshooting

+## `mqconfig` fails
+When the container starts, it runs `mqconfig` to check the environment is OK.
+IBM MQ requires some kernel parameters to be set to particular values, which are not the default on many systems.
+You can fix this by issuing `sysctl` commands to configure the kernel.
+For example, to set the maximum number of open files, use `sysctl fs.file-max=524288`.
+See the section on "Preparing your Docker host" above for more details.

+## AMQ7017: Log not available
+If you see this message in the container logs, it means that the directory being used for the container's volume doesn't use a filesystem supported by IBM MQ.
+This often happens when using Docker Toolbox or boot2docker, which use `tmpfs` for the `/var` directory.
+To solve this, you need to make sure the container's `/var/mqm` volume is put on a supported filesystem.
+For example, with Docker Toolbox try using a directory under `/mnt/sda1`.
+You can list filesystem types using the command `df -T`

 # Issues and contributions

 For issues relating specifically to this Docker image, please use the [GitHub issue tracker](https://github.com/ibm-messaging/mq-docker/issues).
 For more general issues relating to IBM MQ or to discuss the Docker technical preview, please use the [messaging community](https://developer.ibm.com/answers/?community=messaging).
 If you do submit a Pull Request related to this Docker image, please indicate in the Pull Request that you accept and agree to be bound by the terms of the [IBM Contributor License Agreement](CLA.md).